 - Swindon Agile Practitioners

 Other, longer events may be Scrum Alliance approved too.
-Those coming up in the UK/Ireland this year include:

 The Scrum Gathering, in particular, is a great event, and one which the agil8 team attend regularly.
 This year the gathering is in Dublin and, if you attend, you’ll have the opportunity to hear from some world class speakers, attend a large variety of smaller breakout sessions, mix with many Agile folk from around Europe, and learn from Agile coaches by attending free Agile coaching sessions that run throughout the event.
 And you’ll earn up to 24 SEUs!